Warning signs of pregnancy problems

 You'll likely need to track your blood sugar levels at home.
 And you might be able to control your blood sugar through diet and exercise.
 But some women need insulin or other medicines too.

 High blood pressure.
-High blood pressure occurs in up to 8 percent of pregnancies in the United States, says the National Heart, Lung, and Blood Institute.
+High blood pressure occurs in 2% to 8% of pregnancies worldwide, says the March of Dimes.

 Very high blood pressure during pregnancy is called pre-eclampsia.
 And it can be serious.
 Warning signs include: